ReX342/flaskusers/readme.md

 # Flask project to create the most basic login possible

 ### simply downloading and running the source code (in Windows OS: Visual Studio Code application)
+# Make a file with the contents of requirements.txt (see rest of this project)
+# If your pip is out of date, use: python -m pip install --upgrade pip

 ```bash
 python -m venv venv